 At PestPac, we understand the importance of using humane pest control methods.
 That’s why our pest control software includes features that can help you implement these methods effectively.

 PestPac is a software platform designed specifically for pest control businesses to streamline their operations and improve their efficiency.
-While it is primarily designed for traditional pest control methods, it can also get used to supporting humane pest control methods.
+While it is primarily designed for traditional pest control methods, it can also be used to support humane pest control methods.

 One of the key benefits of PestPac is its scheduling and tracking tools.
 By using our software, pest control businesses can schedule regular inspections and maintenance visits, allowing them to proactively address potential pest infestations before they become more serious.
 This can help minimize the need for more aggressive pest control methods that may harm the environment or wildlife.